KZSF: As KZSF (1998–present)

 On January 20, 1998, the station changed its call sign to the current KZSF and entered a local marketing agreement to be a San Francisco Bay Area affiliate of Amador Bustos's Z-Spanish Radio Network of regional Mexican music stations, alongside sister station KZSF-FM in Alameda.
 Bustos bought KZSF and five other stations from Douglas Broadcasting for $27 million in June 1998.
 For the first time since 1982 as KEEN, KZSF operated in San Jose, with a new location at Wooster Avenue near North San Jose.
 In June 2001, Carlos Duharte bought KZSF for $5 million and relocated the station to Tisch Way in West San Jose.

 With its 1998 change to regional Mexican, KZSF added Spanish-language broadcasts of local sports teams, the San Francisco Giants baseball team and San Jose Clash (later Earthquakes) soccer team.
 However, the number of Giants games on the station declined from 81 home games in 1999 and 2000 to 40 in 2001 due to the Giants' inability to find advertisers.
 After a hiatus, KZSF resumed Spanish broadcasts of Earthquakes games in 2004 and 2005 before resuming the broadcasts long term beginning in 2010.

 Until April 2002, KZSF was branded "1370 AM La Z." In May 2002, KZSF changed its branding to "La Kaliente."

-From 2004 to 2005, KZSF broadcast Oakland Raiders games in Spanish, before those broadcasts moved to KLOK in 2006.
+From 2004 to 2005, KZSF broadcast Oakland Raiders games in Spanish, before those broadcasts were moved to KLOK in 2006.
 KZSF rejoined the Oakland A's Radio Network in 2005, broadcasting 48 games in Spanish.
 KZSF resumed broadcasting Raiders games in Spanish from 2009 to 2010.

-On October 9, 2010, KZSF went off the air after a grass fire burned down KZSF's transmitter that it shared with Vietnamese-language KSJX on Wooster Avenue near an Eggo factory and U.S. Route 101 in central San Jose.
-KZSF broadcast under a special temporary authority with an emergency transmitter from October 25, 2010, until rebuilding the Wooster Avenue transmitter and officially renewing its license on November 26, 2013.
+On October 9, 2010, KZSF went temporarily off the air after a grass fire burned down KZSF's transmitter that it shared with Vietnamese-language KSJX on Wooster Avenue near an Eggo factory and U.S. Route 101 in central San Jose.
+KZSF broadcast under a special temporary authority with an emergency transmitter from October 25, 2010, until rebuilding the Wooster Avenue transmitter and officially renewing its license on November 22, 2013.